-The Menno Simons College practicum is a supervised work experience in a setting related to international development or conflict resolution.
+The Menno Simons College (MSC) Practicum is a supervised volunteer work experience in a setting related to international development or conflict resolution.
 It is a chance to gain work experience related to your studies and integrate your work experience with the rest of your courses.

 Some students complete their practicum in Winnipeg, while others seek placements around the world.
 A local placement is approximately 80 hours of 'on-site' work over the span of one or two school terms.
 An international placement generally involves a minimum of three months in another country.

 All students will integrate theory with practise through seminar participation and academic assignments.
 The final grade of pass or fail is based on two aspects: